react-component/tree/README.md

 |onDrop | it execs when fire the tree's drop event | function({event, node, dragNode, dragNodesKeys}) | - |

 ### TreeNode props
+> note: if you have a lot of TreeNode, like more than 1000,
+> make the parent node is collapsed by default, will obvious effect, very fast.
+> Because the children hide TreeNode will not insert into dom.

 | name     | description    | type     | default      |
 |----------|----------------|----------|--------------|